More Info »"/>

 Aside from the South Florida’s yacht infrastructure of provisioning, crew houses, and other services, it is home to premier contractors.

 “Everyone is here and they are all good, you have your choice,” Morrison said.
 “That’s why Georgia is not ready to take business from Florida.
 They have a lot to compete with.”

 And industry leaders want to keep it that way.

 “There is not a piece of legislation currently ready, but we have had conversations and are looking at that opportunity this year,” said Kelly Skidmore, public relations specialist with the Marine Industries Association of South Florida.

 To organize new legislation requires working with members of the Florida legislature, the group’s lobbying firm and association members for public support, Skidmore said.
-Phil Purcell, CEO/president of MIASF, is at the Florida state capitol for several issues impacting South Florida this week and is expected to talk about gaining support to lower the Florida cap.
+Phil Purcell, CEO/president of MIASF, was at the Florida state capitol in mid-March for several issues impacting South Florida and was expected to talk about gaining support to lower Florida’s cap.

 “It is a difficult year in the legislature, to say the least,” Skidmore said.
 “But we will work on this.”